 Plugs & Control Panel

 A few brief mentions have touched upon the functions framed by the control panel.
 From left to right, you have a chunky power switch and an accompanying low oil LED.
 Next, three outlined tables of text instruct you on the core features and specs held inside this resting beast.
 This is a Single Phase Generator Set, and you must be Cautious when running the equipment.
-Those warnings and instructional data chunks are followed by a concise breakdown of the DuroStar DS4000S, one that lists the power output info.
+Those warnings and instructional data chunks are followed by a concise breakdown of the DuroStar DS4000S, one that lists the power output info and watt.

 Moving on from the clearly rendered text, the voltage output meter and circuit breaker dominates the middle of the control panel.
 That’s yet another handy pairing, with the indicated voltage providing feedback when the circuit breaker detects a problem, not that trouble is likely.
 However, should one of your appliances cause a short-circuit, that breaker is ready to snap open and isolate the power output.
 Finally, on the far right, 3 power outlets are ideally located to host your electrical equipment.
 First off, a rounded 120-Volt, 30-Amp socket provides twist-lock convenience.